 Valid contract.
 A contract may be valid, and therefore provide the basis for a tortious interference with contract claim, even though it is voidable.
-See Restatement (Second) of Torts § 766, comment f (1979).
+See Restatement (Second) of Torts § 766, cmt. f (1979).
 Similarly, there may be a cause of action for interference with contract, even though the contract is terminable at will.
-Restatement (Second) of Torts § 766, comment g (1979); cf. Calbom v.
-Knudtzon, 65 Wn.2d 157, 396 P.2d 148 (1964) (discussing termination of contract that is terminable at will as interference with business expectancy); but see Woody v.
+Restatement (Second) of Torts § 766 cmt. g (1979); cf. Calbom v.
+Knudtzon, 65 Wn.2d 157, 396 P.2d 148 (1964) (discussing termination of contract that is terminable at will as interference with business expectancy).
+But see Woody v.
 Stapp, 146 Wn.App.
-16, 24, 189 P.3d 807 (2008) (“Generally, at-will employees do not have a business expectancy in continued employment”).
+16, 24, 189 P.3d 807 (2008) (“Generally, at-will employees do not have a business expectancy in continued employment.”).

 A plaintiff must show that the interferer was an intermeddling third party; a party to the relationship cannot be held liable for tortious interference.
 Houser v.
 City of Redmond, 91 Wn.2d 36, 39, 586 P.2d 482 (1978); Vasquez v.
 State, 94 Wn.App.
 976, 989, 974 P.2d 348 (1999).

 If there is no valid contract between the plaintiff and a third party, the plaintiff may still have a valid cause of action for intentional interference with business expectancy.
 Scymanski v.
 Dufault, 80 Wn.2d 77, 491 P.2d 1050 (1971).